<?xml version="1.0" encoding="UTF-8"?>

 <p><strong>STEP 1. </strong><br />

-Boot your laptop from the Ubuntu CD or USB stick.
-Simply insert the CD or USB stick and restart the computer.<br />
+Boot your laptop from the Ubuntu CD or USB.<br />

 <blockquote><p>From my experience, Ubuntu OS works fine with most laptop and desktop PC hardware and you shouldn&#8217;t have any problem booting it to the desktop.
 It may not work if your computer hardware is too new.</p></blockquote>